hatonthecat/Solar-Kernel/README.md

 Old-FS finishes its work and queues new work

-Manager creates New-DS process with new code
+Manager creates New-FS process with new code

 LLVM puts tables inside New-FS listing its data objects